EOSIO/eosjs-keygen/API.md

 <a name="module_Keystore..Keystore..deriveKeys"></a>

 #### Keystore~deriveKeys(params)
-Creates private keys and saves them for use on demand.
-This
+Derives and saves private keys used to sign transactions.
+This may be
-    may be called to add additional keys which were removed as a result of Uri navigation or from calling logout.
+    called from a login dialog.
+Keys may be removed as during Uri navigation or when calling logout.

-    It is possible for the same user to login more than once using a different parent (master password or private key).
-The purpose is to add additional keys to the keystore.

 **Kind**: inner method of [<code>Keystore</code>](#module_Keystore..Keystore)
 **Throws**: